nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 To illustrate our Theory of Change, we have applied it in the context of AI governance, as detailed below.

 <table>
   <tr>
    <td><strong>Contextual factors</strong>
    </td>
    <td>Artificial Intelligence (AI) is set to fundamentally transform our society.
 However, the technology is developing rapidly and there is uncertainty as to how it will evolve.
 The pace of this technological development is already outstripping the capacity of governance structures to keep up.
 Most national regulatory efforts are trying to address proven harms and risks, but are struggling to account for potential future global shocks.
 Given the concentration of leading AI labs in a select few countries, and the anticipated impact of AI across the globe, multilateral governance is imperative.
-At present however, there is no multilateral solution to handle AI.
+At present however, there are no multilateral institutions with the ability to handle transformative AI.
    </td>
   </tr>
   <tr>